anarinsk/test-vscode-latex/README.md

 Using vs code as latex editor

-This is the repository to test with https://anarinsk.github.io/lostineconomics-v2-1/statistics/2020/10/24/classy-latex.html
+This is the repository to test with [this post](https://anarinsk.github.io/lostineconomics-v2-1/latex/rstat/doc-tech/2020/10/24/classy-latex.html)